PhonologicalCorpusTools/SLPAA/docs/source/movement_module.rst

         :width: 750
         :align: left

-    This means that the movements for both hands can be described at once to generate two instances of identical movement modules.
+    The movement of both hands can be coded together within one instance of the module.

-    The following sample coding of `THEATER <https://asl-lex.org/visualization/?sign=theater>`_ is similar except that the hands are indicated to be out of phase, since their respective positions within the paths of their circles are at opposite points at the same time:
+    The following sample coding of `THEATER <https://asl-lex.org/visualization/?sign=theater>`_ is similar except that the hands are indicated to be out of phase, since they reach the top of the circle at different times:

     .. image:: images/mov_sample_sign_THEATER.png
         :width: 750
         :align: left

-    The movements of both hands can still described together as long as they are indicated to be out of phase (in this case, with respect to location).
-This will also generate two instances of identical movement modules, though they are recorded as out of phase.
+    The movements of both hands can still described together in one module instance as long as it is indicated to be out of phase (in this case, with respect to location).
 This allows for quicker sign coding while retaining key information for searching and analysis.